maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/servers.rst

 ..
 Note::

-   Services can be a very usefull field, Maestro are able to correlate services installed on servers and applications,as an example, you create a Oracle Database on Databases applications, then you can create a new server and assign this server to the database, Maestro automatically do a service/application bound.
+   Services can be a very usefull field, Maestro are able to correlate services installed on servers and applications, as an example, you can create an Oracle Database on Databases applications, then you can create a new server and assign this server to that database, Maestro automatically do a service/application bound.

 .. image:: ../../../_static/screen/sv_service.png